We have compiled a useful guide for you focusing mostly on Venice points of interest and other exciting attractions that may interest you.

 Bridge of Sighs

-One of the most iconic landmark and included in Venice’s points of interest – Bridge of Sighs connects the Doge’s Palace to the Prigioni Nuove spanning over Rio Di Palazzo.
+One of the most iconic landmarks and included in Venice’s points of interest – Bridge of Sighs connects the Doge’s Palace to the Prigioni Nuove spanning over Rio Di Palazzo.

 Although it’s a small bridge in the vast scheme of Venice – it still has a great historical significance.
 It is said that when the criminals were taken from the palace to the execution sites or confinements, they would make one last view of Venice from this Bridge as in the earlier times.